catberry/catberry/docs/index.md

 * componentsGlob – glob expression for searching cat-components ("**/cat-component.json" by default)
-* storesDirectory – relative path to directory with stores ("./catberry_stores" by default)
+* storesDirectory – relative path to the directory with stores ("./catberry_stores" by default)
 * publicDirectoryPath – path to public directory ("./public" by default)